 The biggest thing about this book.
 John and I will talk through several things that we find problematic here.
 Still, the biggest takeaway in our view is that JD uses personal experiences and unsubstantiated observations that he’s made to make broad, sweeping accusations about an entire region of the country.

-And that’s the most significant and most problematic part of this book.
-And we’ll get into some of those specific examples, but a lot of times, he’ll take his own personal experience and use it to generalize an entire culture.
+That’s the most significant and most problematic part of this book.
+A lot of times, he’ll take his own personal experience and use it to generalize an entire culture.
 And it’s just, as you will find it as a very.
 It just is not representative of the region.

 Big John Isner: Yeah.
 So essentially, this guy.
 J D starts out working, and of course, JD does a great job.